CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

       """Run focused test queries with grounded data integration.""" test_queries = [
-         "What is the travel reimbursement limit for hotel stays?", "How many vacation days are allowed per year?", "Do we need GDPR compliance for EU customers?", "What's the budget approval process for large purchases?"
+         "What is the travel reimbursement limit for hotel stays?", "How many vacation days are allowed per year?"
       ]

       print("🧪 Running focused batch tests with grounded data integration...\n")